ConduitIO/conduit/docs/writing-a-connector-guidelines.md

    connector.
 3. **What APIs or drivers are available?**

+   The choice is influenced by a number of factors, such as:
-   If a public API **and** a driver are available, we recommend using a driver, since it's a higher level of abstraction.
-However, the choice is influenced by other factors, such as:
+   - Is there a driver available?
+If a public API and a driver are available, we recommend using a driver, since it's a higher level of abstraction.
    - In which language should the connector be written?
    - If the language of choice is Go, is a pure Go driver available?
 A CGo driver may make the usage and deployment of a connector more complex.